Climate and Ecological Crisis? What’s all the fuss about?

 ‘Climate and Ecological Crisis?
 What’s all the fuss about?’ is an easy-to-follow look at the whole subject & possible solutions.
 It’s aimed primarily at people who want to know more about climate change or the ecological crisis, people who feel that either crisis is unreal or exaggerated, and people who think they 'get it' but haven't done anything about it yet.
 Every time I give this talk somebody says “everyone should hear this”.

-The talk is 60-70 minutes long.
-Under exceptional circumstances, I can shorten it to 50-60 minutes but this requires leaving out the entire Ecological Crisis section so I much prefer giving the full version.
+The talk is 50-70 minutes long.
+The 50-min version leaves out the Ecological Crisis section so I much prefer giving the full version.
 My suggestion is that you should not consider the shorter version unless 60-70 minutes is impossible.
 In addition to the above, I recommend you allow time for questions.
 The full version is highly recommended.
 Prof. Alasdair Skelton, Director of the Bolin Climate Research Centre (Stockholm University) said "this is the best talk I have ever heard on the climate and ecological crisis... outstanding".
 You can read Reviews here https://www.facebook.com/Whatalotoffuss/reviews

 I can present it to audiences anywhere via Zoom and in person across Devon, Cornwall, Dorset, and Somerset.
 I bring my own equipment which is PAT tested.
 All you need to provide is an electricity socket, a small table and a glass of water – thanks!